AJMansfield/Intelligence-Core-Public/kttu02.5.md

   and although you're still not that great at reading their expressions, you think you might have accidently hurt Morgan's feelings at one point by trying.

-You now realize that she seems to have assumed some kind of "treasurer" role for the group, and you can't exactly fault her for trying to impose _some_ sort of order on this chaos in that way, but this really hadn't been communicated to you.
+You now realize that Morgan seems to have assumed some kind of "treasurer" role for the group.
+You can't exactly fault her for trying to impose _some_ sort of order on this chaos, but this really hadn't been communicated to you.
-Turns out that your share of the rent and utilities on the apartment were only part of the "rent" payment she'd been collecting, due to a misunderstanding over what the word meant, and the extra money was being used to pay for all kinds of general expenses for the ~five~ six of you aside from rent.
+Turns out that your share of the rent and utilities on the apartment were only part of the "rent" payment she'd been collecting, due to a misunderstanding over what the word meant, and the extra money was being used to pay for all kinds of general expenses for the ~five~ six of you.

 Not that you have that many objections to the concept now that you understand what's going on &mdash;
   after all, you're the one benefitting since nearly all of that was actually going towards your project.